irmen/Pyro4/docs/source/intro.rst

 - written in 100% Python so extremely portable.
 - defaults to a safe serializer (`serpent <https://pypi.python.org/pypi/serpent>`_) that supports many Python data types.
 - supports different serializers (serpent, json, marshal, pickle).
-- support for all Python data types that are pickleable when using the 'pickle' serializer.
+- support for all Python data types that are pickleable when using the 'pickle' serializer [1]_.
 - runs on normal Python 2.x, Python **3.x**, IronPython, Jython 2.7, Pypy.
 - works between systems on different architectures and operating systems (64-bit, 32-bit, Intel, PowerPC...)
 - designed to be very easy to use and get out of your way as much as possible.